WPezClasses/class-wp-ezclasses-buddypress-editability-visibility-1/README.md

 Note: Also added was a Co-Groups visibility.
 That is, do the (logged in) visitor to the profile page's user have a group(s) in common.
 For large communities this could be used as a backdoor for stalking.
 That is, the stalker only need to be approved to join a group the stalkee is in.
 In most cases the stalkee might not have control over who gets into his / her groups.

 That said, for smaller communities Co-Groups might not be a bad visibility option to have.

+#### Profile Demo

+Open the buddypress/ folder (within the repo) and drill down to the bottom to see examples of how the members / single / profile / edit.php and profile-loop.php templates need to be changed in order to utilze Editability and Visibility.